 License server host The host name or IP address of your License server.
 License server port The ACI port of your License server.

 The IDOL database dialog box opens.

-8. In the IDOL database box, type the name of the IDOL database that you want to index data into, and click Next.
+8. In the IDOL Database box, type the name of the IDOL database into which you want to index documents, and click Next.

 The Proxy Server dialog box opens.